Protect Your Platform from Deepfake Romance Scams

 Understanding Deepfake Detection Techniques

 The practical question for any platform leader is which defences to prioritise before the next Valentine’s spike.
 You do not need a PhD in computer vision to make good decisions.
-What you actually should have is a clear view of which advanced deepfake detection techniques 2026 vendors actually offer and where each one falls short.
+What you actually should have is a clear view of which advanced deepfake detection techniques 2026 vendors offer and where each one falls short.
 No single method is foolproof, so the strongest protection comes from layering several approaches.

 Digital Forensic Analysis